julianeon/julianeon/books.md

 The Making of the Atomic Bomb by Rhodes is great too.

-On a psychological note: Barrett's How Emotions Are Made was transformative.
+If you like psychology, for me, Barrett's How Emotions Are Made was transformative.